Create a site collection in SharePoint Server

 Open the SharePoint Management Shell.

-From the Microsoft PowerShell command prompt, type the following commands, and then press ENTER:
+At the command prompt, type the following commands:

 $template = Get-SPWebTemplate "STS#0"